hoodscott/hoodscott.github.io/README.md

 Once the site is built with Eleventy, there is a postCSS script that is ran to autoprefix and then minify the CSS.
 There are some npm scripts that can be ran to automate the above processes.

-Continuous Integration has been set up using [Travis](https://travis-ci.org/) which listens for changes in a GitHub branch, runs the npm script to build the project and (if everything goes well) will then push the changes to the master branch.
-Once there, the project will be picked up and deployed to [Github Pages](https://pages.github.com/) automatically.
+Continuous Integration has been set up using [Travis](https://travis-ci.org/) which listens for changes in branch `dev`, runs the npm script to build the project and (if everything goes well) will then push the changes to the `gh-pages` branch.
+Once there, the project will be deployed with [Github Pages](https://pages.github.com/) automatically.

 ## Useful Commands